-Step 5: the router configuration is completed.
+Step 5: the router's configuration is completed.

-If everything is configured correctly, your camera will be available from anywhere in the world and accessible under the unique name that is easy to remember.
+If everything is configured correctly, your camera will be available from any part of the world under the unique name that is easy to remember.
 From now on, you need to enter http://camera184.dyndns.org in your browser address field to access your camera and if everything was done correctly, you should see the camera main window.